IKNOWJLY/learngit/readme.txt

-Git is a version crontrol system.
+Git is a version cron: system.
 Git is free software